CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * Rhode Island: Not updating case, death, or recovered data on the weekends.
 * Conneticut: Not updating case, death, or recovered data on the weekends.
 * Illinois: Releasing probable cases once per week.
 * District of Columbia: Not updating on the weekends.
+Periodically updated using data available [here](https://coronavirus.dc.gov/data).
 * Louisiana: Not updating on the weekends.
 * Massachusetts: Not updating county level data daily.
 Probable cases only updated weekly.
 * Michigan: No case data provided for August 21.